-As a committed early morning runner, I always say that the most difficult thing in the morning is to convince myself to get out of bed and out of the door.
+As a committed early morning runner (5.45 am), I always say that the most difficult thing in the morning is to convince myself to get out of bed and out of the door.
 Excuses are always readily available – too hot, too cold, too dark, tired, not feeling like it.

-I have used exercising, especially running and cycling, to strengthen my mind for years.
+I have used exercising, especially running, to strengthen my mind for years.
 I have practised (and still do) self-discipline, goal-setting, determination, persistence, positivity and mental strength in my athletic endeavours.

-Today I would like to give you 3 great first steps to overcome excuses:
+Today I would like to to give you 3 great first steps to overcome excuses:

-- Have a pro-active attitude and change your self-talk.
-Tell yourself that you can and that you will.
+- Have a pro-active attitude and change your self-talk: i.e. “I only do this twice a week.
+This is totally doable for me.”
 Small steps will bring you little successes – celebrate them.
 These success celebrations (even only self-acknowledgement) will shift how you think about yourself.